Grant applications 2020 - 2021

 The application should contain the following information:

-- Background of Charity: The name and charity number of your organisation, when it was founded, what it does, who it supports and how many beneficiaries you have, and your relationship to national organisations, if appropriate.
+- Background of charity: The name and charity number of your organisation, when it was founded, what it does, who it supports, summary financial information and connections with any other charities/organisations.

-- Purpose and amount of the Grant sought: Please state the amount of the grant being requested and the purpose to which it will be applied.
+- Purpose and amount of the grant sought: Please state the amount of the grant being requested and the purpose to which it will be applied.
 Please indicate the consequences of not receiving the grant and other applications that you have in hand from other grant makers.

 - Resources to implement the project: If your project involves planning future activities, please describe the resources (funds, staff, volunteers) you have to implement your project.